 VPN stands for ‘Virtual Private Network’, and these are used for similar purposes as proxy services, although they offer a more advanced way of doing so.

 As well as channeling the traffic down a series of pipes, a VPN also encrypts the information, which provides a more sophisticated anonymity solution.
-By encrypting the information, it is not simply your IP address which is changed; your sensitive information and identity details are also protected against hackers.
+By encrypting the information, it is not simply your IP address that is changed; your sensitive information and identity details are also protected against hackers.

 The complexity of the encryption on your traffic will depend on the type of VPN server you use.
 Now you have read about VPNs and proxy servers, this now explains the major difference between proxy and VPN services.